 Boycott: The bipartisan history of quorum denials in Oregon

 Denial of a quorum is typically a tool of last resort for a powerless minority.
 It is not often employed except in situations such as the one we now find ourselves.
 The minority is mostly powerless to stop or even amend legislation being advanced by the majority.
 Denying a quorum is not new to politics in Oregon.
-In fact, there’s a very high profile case from 15 years ago where situations were almost completely reversed.
+There’s a very high profile case from 15 years ago where circumstances were reversed.

 In 2001, the Oregon State Legislature was controlled by Republicans.
 Specifically, the House had 32 Republicans, 27 Democrats, and 1 Independent.
-The sitting Governor was none other than the infamous John Kitzhaber, who was part of the way through his second term after being re-elected in 1998.
-It was late June and the legislature was in the middle of redistricting; A process when the legislature redraws district lines every 10 years to realign the districts with population based on numbers from the Federal census.
+The sitting governor was none other than the infamous John Kitzhaber, who was part way through his second term after being re-elected in 1998.
+It was late June, and the legislature was in the middle of redistricting; A process when the legislature redraws district lines every ten years to realign the districts with population based on numbers from the Federal census.

 Enter Oregon House Democrat who — in protest of the Republican maneuver they considered to be illegal—left the Capitol and returned to their districts.
 They were absent a total of five days before they returned and eventually voted on a GOP redistricting plan.
 Eventually, Bradbury got to draw the maps.
-The rest is interesting, but not particularly relevant to what we're talking about.
+The rest is interesting, but not particularly relevant to the current topic.

-What is important is that a number of current Democratic lawmakers participated in or supported the same 2001 quorum denial strategy now being employed by Senate Republicans.
+It is important to note that several recent Democratic lawmakers participated in or supported the same 2001 quorum denial strategy now being employed by Senate Republicans.
 They are:

-Here are two very important quotes Democrats provided to the press in 2001:
+Here are two significant quotes Democrats provided to the press in 2001:

-The history is clear: a number of current Senate Democrats, and Oregon’s current governor, either participated in or supported denial of a quorum in 2001.
+The history is clear: a number of recent Senate Democrats, and Oregon’s current Governor, either participated in or supported denial of a quorum in 2001.
 Whatever you think about the maneuver, in Oregon it’s a bipartisan one.

 Note: Many news articles about the 2001 redistricting process in Oregon—including the ones I cited—can be found at FairVote.
 Information about the current and past process of redistricting, as well as the Oregon case law on redistricting, can be found at All About Redistricting.
 I wasn't observing the legislature directly in 2001 however this is the most fair and accurate representation of the facts I can establish.
 If you have more information or a correction please let me know.